-Languages Option | Exam Board: Cambridge Assessment International | Syllabus Code: 7164

-The Italian GCSE course is designed for pupils who have no prior knowledge of Italian or who have recently joined the school.
+ITALIAN IGCSE Languages Option | Exam Board: Cambridge Assessment International | Syllabus Code: 7164 Overview The Italian GCSE course is designed for pupils who have no prior knowledge of Italian or who have recently joined the school.
 During the course, participants will develop their ability to use the language for purposes of practical communication, acquire the skills required for further study, and develop an understanding of the culture and civilisation of other countries.
 The course concentrates on authentic situations to practise the four different skills (reading, writing, listening and speaking) and covers topics such as everyday activities, personal and social life, the world around us, the world of work, the international world.
 All themes and topics will be studied in the context of both the home country and that of the countries and communities where Italian is spoken.

-For examination from June 2021 there is an updated syllabus, which will develop language proficiency at Level A2 with elements of B1 of the Common European Framework of Reference for Languages.

-During the course pupils will be exposed to material related to Italian culture such as articles, films, songs, and short stories.
+From June 2021 the syllabus was updated, and will develop language proficiency at Level A2 with elements of B1 of the Common European Framework of Reference for Languages.
+During the course, pupils will be exposed to material related to Italian culture such as articles, films, songs, and short stories.
+Assessment

 The Italian IGCSE consists of four separate papers: Listening, Speaking, Reading and Writing.
 Examinations:

-25% Listening Paper 25% Speaking 25% Reading Paper 25% Writing Paper

-At the end of this course, pupils may continue studying Italian B at Standard level in the IB programme.
-Those who decide not to continue studying Italian will have acquired a good level of proficiency of written and spoken language, which will be useful in their everyday life in Italy.
+25% Listening Paper 25% Speaking 25% Reading Paper 25% Writing Paper Future Pathways At the end of this course, pupils may continue studying Italian B at Standard level in the IB Programme, if they have achieved a level 9.
+Those who decide not to continue studying Italian will have acquired a good level of proficiency in written and spoken language, which will be useful in their everyday life in Italy.